- Training & Events

 Importance of purposeful/ ethical leadership.

-How to attain leadership experience and competence early in careers.
+Attaining leadership experience and skills early in careers.

 Useful leadership models, books, podcasts.

-- Risk strategy - How to develop a risk strategy and how it fits within an overall approach to risk came out on top of our 2019 Learning Needs Analysis.
+- Risk policy and strategy - How to develop a risk policy and strategy.
+This came out on top of our 2019 Learning Needs Analysis.

 Human rights and modern day slavery.
 In 2018, the Gangmasters and Labour Abuse Authority identified that exploitation and abuse of workers is widespread across the UK economy in a range of sectors.
 However, this isn't just a UK issue.
 According to the International Labour Organisation, 21 million people are forced into labour at any point in time.